billstclair/wws-scripts/README.md

 ## ip

 If you're behind multiple routers, or you want to be sure that you're connected through a VPN, it can be useful to ask a remote web server what your IP address looks like to it.
 This script queries `http://billstclair.com/ip.php` for that.
-The `ip.php` script is also in the `bin` sub-directory here, in case you want to put it on your own web site instead of using mine.
+The `ip.php` script is in the `aux` sub-directory here, in case you want to put it on your own web site instead of using mine.

 The `ip` script echoes "expecting xx.xx.xx.xx".
 If you want to remind yourself of what your IP should be when you're connected through a VPN provider, you can change that to the actual IP you expect.
 Or just comment out the line.